uralys/taverne-website/src/resources/pitch.md

 `La Taverne` is an elementary [Flux](https://facebook.github.io/flux/docs/in-depth-overview) implementation to manage your state.

-### Influences

-I needed a fresher Redux tool, without the headaches of [thunks](https://github.com/reduxjs/redux-thunk), [Reselect](https://github.com/reduxjs/reselect)

-yet, `La Taverne` keeps `Redux` original power and simplicity:
+The original idea is to keep `Redux` original power and simplicity, removing the headaches of the mandatory addons you surely had to deal with too like [Redux-thunks](https://github.com/reduxjs/redux-thunk) or [Reselect](https://github.com/reduxjs/reselect).

+Let's keep the 🚀

 - 1 external, predictable and centralized state.
 - actions + reducers
 - middlewares
 - easily debuggable with [devtools](https://github.com/reduxjs/redux-devtools)

-It also uses the [Immer](https://immerjs.github.io/immer/produce) magic to assure immutability in your reducing.
+Now let's add the [Immer](https://immerjs.github.io/immer/produce) magic to assure immutability in your reducing.

 ### React